-MAIL MERGE AND RELATED OPERATIONS Form letters and mailing labels LEARNING OUTCOMES In Lesson 6 you learned about the Access 2007 database.
+MAIL MERGE AND RELATED OPERATIONS Form letters and mailing labels LEARNING OUTCOMES In Lesson 6 you were introduced to the Access 2013 database.
 In Lesson 7 you are going to apply what you have learned about databases to the task of creating form letters and mailing labels.
 The process is called Mail Merge and it is an important word processing skill with which every teacher should be familiar.
-Microsoft's Office 2007 is an integrated suite of programs.
+Microsoft's Office 2013 is an integrated suite of programs.
 This means that the different components of the Office software-Word, Access, Excel, and PowerPoint, for example-are all part of the same system.
-As a result, you can easily switch from one component to another, cut and paste data between documents, and above all use a common set of tools with all the applications.
-The steps required to edit, copy, arrange, print, format, cut and paste, and so forth, are more or less the same whether you are in the word processor, database, spreadsheet or presentation components of Microsoft Office.
+As a result, you can easily switch from one component to another, cut and paste data between documents and, above all, use a common set of tools with each of the applications.
+The steps required to edit, copy, arrange, print, format, cut and paste, and so forth, are more or less the same, whether you are in the word processor, database, spreadsheet or presentation components of Microsoft Office.
 You can merge data from a database into different types of Office documents to produce any number of versions of a standard document tailored to address individual recipients.
 This is especially useful when creating form letters, which are another type of template or stationery document.
 But you can also merge data into a spreadsheet (such as an invoice or other accounting document) or into a drawing document.
 You can create mailing labels, or any document that requires fill-in-the-blanks data.
 In this tutorial you will practice these skills by writing a form letter to your students' home contact (parents or guardians).
-A form letter is simply a letter which is to be circulated to a group ESSENTIAL MICROSOFT OFFICE 2007: Tutorials for Teachers Copyright © Bernard John Poole, 2007.
-All rights reserved of people such as parents, and into which you place data specific to each individual in the group.
-So a form letter is a personalized circular letter that is customized for each individual who receives it.
+A form letter is simply a letter which is to be circulated to a group of people such as parents, and into which you place data specific to each individual in the group.
+In other words, a form letter is a personalized circular letter that is customized for each individual who receives it.
 The first of the two letters you are going to develop will inform parents of an upcoming field trip.
 The second will report on each student's progress after five weeks of a class session.
 The Microsoft Word mail merge feature greatly simplifies the process of creating form letters of this kind.
 In this tutorial, then, you will complete the following tasks:

-- prepare a data source document (an Access 2007 database) for a form letter
+- prepare a data source document (an Access 2013 database) for a form letter;

-- create the form letter
+- create the form letter;

-- prepare a set of field trip notices
+- prepare a set of field trip notices;

-- prepare mailing labels
+- prepare mailing labels;

-- prepare a new form letter using an existing data source document (an Access 2007 database).
+- prepare a new form letter using an existing data source document (an Access 2013 database).